Skip to main contentSkip to main content

 General-purpose AI model obligations (Chapter V), AI Office authority, and national competent authority designation requirements apply.

-Full obligations for high-risk AI systems listed in Annex III: risk management, technical documentation, conformity assessment, CE marking.
+Full obligations for high-risk AI systems listed in Annex III: risk management, technical documentation, conformity assessment, CE marking, EU database registration, post-market monitoring, FRIA where applicable.
+Originally 2 August 2026; provisionally shifted by the Digital Omnibus political agreement of 7 May 2026 (pending formal adoption).

-AI systems that are safety components of products regulated under Annex I sectoral legislation (machinery, medical devices, vehicles, etc.) must comply.
+AI systems that are safety components of products regulated under Annex I sectoral legislation (machinery, medical devices, vehicles, lifts, toys, etc.) must comply.
+Originally 2 August 2027; provisionally shifted by the Digital Omnibus.

 The Four-Question Scope Checklist